 Areas of Expertise

-My areas of expertise cohere around the field of Communication Studies.
-I teach oral communication courses that include public speaking for professional presentations, persuasion, leadership in small groups, and intercultural Communication.
+My areas of interest are in the field of Communication Studies.
+I teach human communication courses that include public speaking, organizational communication, persuasion, leadership in small groups, and intercultural Communication.

-Exp.
-2013 Doctor of Education in Educational Leadership (Ed.D.)
-University of North Florida
+2013 Doctor of Education, Educational Leadership, University of North Florida

-1985 M. A., Speech Communication, Oklahoma State University, Stillwater, Oklahoma.
+1985 Master of Arts, Speech Communication, Oklahoma State University, Stillwater, Oklahoma.

-1982 B.Th., Theology, The Way College of Biblical Research, Indiana Campus, Rome City, Indiana.
+1982 Bachelor of Theology, The Way College of Biblical Research, Indiana Campus, Rome City, Indiana.